OISF/suricata/doc/userguide/output/lua-output.rst

           - flow.lua

 The scripts-dir option is optional.
 It makes Suricata load the scripts from this directory.
-Otherwise scripts will be loaded from the current workdir.
+Otherwise scripts will be loaded from the rules folder.

 Developing lua output script
 -----------------------------